VALDMETS/hello-world/README.md

 # hello-world
-This repository will be LIT
+This repository will be powerful.
+Work all day, fight all night.
+I can open REAL stuck jars.
+I can open REAL heavy doors.
+Punching, crunching and lunching in between